 With her first direct question being a hit, Haruka follows up with another: Do you like Risako?
 Kenny lobs back a very blunt answer: Yes.
 So it seems like the game is over since the two are into each other and Haruka isn’t a contender.
 But wait, what’s this?
 Kenny pays for the meal.
 What does this mean?

 While the Risako-Kenny-Haruka love triangle is boiling over, a new love triangle is bubbling underneath.
 Ruka returns from Hokkaido (I swear I saw him bring back a bag of Shiroi Koibito cookies), and he has a story to tell.
 Instead of confessing to housemate Shohei that night, he chooses to wait until the two share a candlelit dinner alone.
 Excuse me, where is this going?

 Ruka finally spills the beans that he had an epiphany while vacationing.
 He doesn’t like Risako, and he doesn’t like Haruka.
 Instead he likes Kaori, the roommate Shohei has been courting from the start.
 Ruka essentially asks Shohei for permission to pursue her, saying he wants to be with Kaori and “watch her flourish” in her career.
 With a shocked expression — but definitely not an angry one — Shohei tells Ruka to “go for it.”
 And just like that, another love game is on.

-The Japan Times will be posting weekly recaps of “Terrace House: Tokyo 2019-2020.”
+The Japan Times is posting weekly recaps of “Terrace House Tokyo 2019-2020.”
 Feel free to add your thoughts in the comments section.
 New episodes of “Terrace House Tokyo 2019-2020” stream on Netflix and Fuji TV on Demand (FOD) on Tuesdays, and will air on Fuji TV from July 8.